Bira/octopus-carnival/_drafts/dnd-eric.md

 According to Mark Evanier, the show's developer, Eric's difficult personality was mandated by parent's groups and consultants to push the then-dominant moral lesson that "the group is always right; the complainer is always wrong".
 Yikes!
-Stripped of this context, a lot of his concerns are quite reasonable for a modern-day Earthling transported to a dangerous fantasy world.
+Stripped of this context, a lot of his voiced concerns are quite reasonable for a modern-day Earthling transported to a dangerous fantasy world.
+His biggest problem then becomes his blindness to the flaws in his own plans to return home, which often land him in trouble.

 Our version of Eric is a 62-point character.
 We use the Apprentice Strong Delver template as a base.
 Visually it feels like he should be a Knight, but it turns